 Professor Yang worked over ten years as a Research Director in food companies in Finland and China.
 She has extensive experience in leading large international research projects and special expertise in collaboration with industrial partners.

-Professor Yang has worked for over 20 years in research on influence of northern environment on composition, quality and health effects of food crops.
+Professor Yang has worked for over 20 years in research on composition, quality and health effects of food.
 She has strong expertise in the chemistry and biochemistry of lipids, polyphenols as well as other secondary metabolites contributing to sensory properties and health effects of food.
 She adopts state-of-art targeted and non-targeted metabolomics approaches in her research using the modern tools of chromatography, mass spectrometry, and NMR spectroscopy.
 A special focus is on food development research based on sustainable utilization of natural resources from the land, forest and the sea.